cnunciato/jekyll-starter/README.md

 jekyll-starter
 ==============

-A super-simple starter-kit for Jekyll.
-To use, just
+A super-simple starter-kit for a bare-bones Jekyll instance.
+To use, just:

     gem install jekyll

-and then
+... then:

 	git clone git@github.com:cnunciato/jekyll-starter.git

-and then finally
+... and then finally:

     jekyll --server

-... and get to work!
+Then get to work!